AdobeDocs/experience-manager-desktop-app.en/help/introduction.md

 >[!NOTE]
 >
 >Adobe Experience Manager desktop app was introduced in AEM 6.1 release and was previously called AEM Assets Companion App.
-Application versions 1.x are deprecated and Adobe strongly recommends that you upgrade to the latest version.
-For help of app v1.x, see the TOC in the left sidebar.
+For help of app version 1.x, see the TOC in the left sidebar.
+Adobe recommends upgrading to the latest version 2.

 The desktop app documentation contains information for the following roles and use cases.